HSLdevcom/pelias-fuzzy-tests/README.md

 [fuzzy-tester](https://github.com/HSLdevcom/fuzzy-tester) documentation

-## Regression test bench
+## Regression Test Bench

 The bash script `run_test.sh` runs an extensive set of tests against a given geocoding endpoint.
 When run first time, it initializes a log file 'benchmark.txt', which contains a summary of test results.
 New run cycles thereafter log to a file called 'latest.txt', and compare the new test results with the initial benchmark.
-To update the benchmark, just erase the file or rename 'latest.txt' as 'benchmark.txt'.
+To update the benchmark, just erase the benchmark file before starting the tests, or rename 'latest.txt' as 'benchmark.txt' after running the tests.

-The tested end point can be selected as a script parameter, the default value being 'local'.
+The tested end point can be set as a command line parameter, the default value being 'local'.
 For example:

 Local:
 ```bash
 $ ./run_tests.sh
 ```

-Dev (service address defined in peliasConfig[acceptance-tests][endpoints])
+Dev: (service address defined in pelias.config, see the Setup note above)

 ```bash
 $ ./run_tests.sh dev
 ```

 Currently the test set includes over 10000 geocoding tests, which are run twice.
-First test round focuses on testing how well api places good matches to the beginning of result list.
-The second round does not care about position of the best match, it is enough that the result is found (i.e. it is kind of data coverage test).
+The first test round focuses on testing how well the Pelias api places good matches to the beginning of the result list.
+The second round does not care about position of the best match - it is enough, that the result is found.
+This serves as a data coverage test.

 Note: running the test bench takes a long time, 1 hour or so.